-10. PART 3: JUSTIFICATION
+PART 3: JUSTIFICATION 10

-10.1.
-SECTION A - NEED FOR THE PROPOSAL
+SECTION A - NEED FOR THE PROPOSAL 10.1.

-Q1 - Is the Planning Proposal a result of any strategic study or report?
+Q1 - Is the planning proposal a result of an endorsed LSPS, strategic study or report?

 Yes.
 This Planning Proposal was initiated by the identification of the subject site as a key transition site under the recently endorsed CPPS which was led by Council.
 The urban design framework for the site has therefore been guided by the framework outlined in the CPPS.